 The risk of fibroids increases in women until the start of menopause.
 Other things that may raise the risk are:

-There may be no symptoms, or they may be mild or severe.
-This depends on the size and location of the growths.
+Some people may not have symptoms.
+Others may have mild to severe problems.
+It depends on the size and location of the growths.
+Problems may be:

-There are no current guidelines to prevent uterine fibroids.
+There are no current guidelines to prevent this health problem.

 American Congress of Obstetricians and Gynecologists

 The International Council on Infertility Information Dissemination, Inc.